Brittany Wuebbles

 This half-hour course is a stand-alone audiology primer, essential for parents, teachers, pediatric speech-language pathologists and others who work on the educational team of a child who is deaf or hard of hearing.
 Our CID audiologist covers how the ear works, how to read an audiogram, the kinds of testing used to measure hearing levels with children at different ages, hearing devices and more.

-CID’s onsite professional services also include one-on-one speech-language pathology, occupational therapy, a dedicated family support specialist and a school counselor who is deaf.
+CID’s onsite professional services also include one-on-one speech-language pathology, occupational therapy, a dedicated family support specialist and a registered behavioral technician.